 To review the English minor program guide, go to the Program Guides page.

-To review the Expanded Animation minor program guide, go to the Program Guides page.
+To review the Experimental Animation minor program guide, go to the Program Guides page.

 The Games and Play minor creates an interdisciplinary specialization in independent, DIY and alternative game making.
 Students build expertise focused on experimental and expanded game form as well as for interactive media creation more generally.
 Taking this minor will develop a student‚Äôs capacity to critically engage with contemporary game making and to build innovative games,as well as build expertise central to the art, design and development of independent video games across a broad range of contexts, whether as entertainment or beyond.